StudyingLover/StudyingLover.github.io/about/index.md

 Additional licensing information can be found YOUR WEBSITE LINK.

-# The Name

-I named this website "A Finger Pointing to the Moon", as in the Buddhism story:

-> **佛告阿难。汝等尚以缘心听法。此法亦缘。非得法性。**
->
-> **若复观指以为月体。此人岂唯亡失月轮。亦亡其指。何以故。以所标指为明月故。**
->
-> **岂唯亡指。亦复不识明之与暗。何以故。即以指体。为月明性。明暗二性。无所了故。**

-Which has been beautifully put by Bruce Lee:

->It's like a finger pointing away to the moon.
-Don't concentrate on the finger or you will all that heavenly glory.

 # Contact

-The best way to reach me is via email: $namer$ @ $web.com$
+The best way to reach me is via email: studyinglover@outlook.com